-I am a Research Affiliate and Adjunct Professor in the Department of Biological Sciences at St. Cloud State University in Saint Cloud, Minnesota.
-I received my B.S. in Geology from Southern Utah University (Cedar City, Utah), M.S. in Geology from the University of Kansas (Lawrence, KS), and recently received my Ph.D. in Geology with an emphasis in Vertebrate Paleontology from the University of Kansas.
+I am a Research Affiliate and Assistant Professor in the Department of Atmospheric and Hydrologic Sciences and the Department of Biological Sciences at St. Cloud State University in Saint Cloud, Minnesota.
+I received my B.S. in Geology from Southern Utah University (Cedar City, Utah), M.S. in Geology from the University of Kansas (Lawrence, KS), and received my Ph.D. in Geology with an emphasis in Vertebrate Paleontology from the University of Kansas.
 I currently serve as an editor for the PLOS Paleontology Community, where I cover research published in PLOS ONE and other open access journals, promote paleontological research, create online events (e.g., AMAs and contests) and social events at conferences (e.g., Society of Vertebrate Paleontology annual meeting), and provide a venue for resources and other tools for members of the online paleontological community.

 I have previously worked at several museums and institutions.
 I worked for two years as a preparation lab and collections manager at the St. George Dinosaur Discovery Site at Johnson Farm, where I prepared Triassic fossil fishes and monitored work by volunteers from the Utah Friends of Paleontology.
 At the The University of Kansas Natural History Museum and Biodiversity Institute, I worked as a graduate curatorial assistant maintaining the herpetology and entomology collections, as well as supervised fossil preparation work being done by volunteers in the vertebrate paleontology lab.
 I was also employed at The Field Museum as a contracted fossil preparator working on dinosaurs from the Jurassic of Antarctica (under the supervision of Peter Makovicky) and Permian tetrapods from Brazil (under the supervision of Kenneth Angielczyk).